The Sanghera Foundation

 Overview

 The Sanghera Foundation is a newly established UK charity founded by the Sanghera family, led by Dr Gordon Sanghera CBE, CEO and co-founder of Oxford Nanopore Technologies.
-Registered in August 2021, the Foundation is currently in its pilot phase, developing its donation and impact strategies through initial programmes before opening formal applications.
-With total expenditure of £89,040 in its first full financial year (ending August 2024), the Foundation focuses on supporting small to medium-sized charities that work with communities or individuals with fewer opportunities, particularly young people in challenging home or school environments.
-The Foundation's mission reflects Gordon Sanghera's personal journey through state education from a migrant family background to becoming a successful biotech entrepreneur, aiming to improve social mobility and broaden opportunities for young people across all backgrounds in the UK.
+The Foundation is currently in its pilot phase, developing its donation and impact strategies through initial programmes before opening formal applications.
+The Foundation focuses on supporting small to medium-sized charities that work with communities or individuals with fewer opportunities, particularly young people in challenging home or school environments.
+The Foundation's mission reflects Gordon Sanghera's journey to becoming a successful biotech entrepreneur, aiming to improve social mobility and broaden opportunities for young people across all backgrounds in the UK.

 Funding Priorities

 The Foundation is currently operating pilot programmes with selected charities before establishing a formal grant application process.
-Based on their supported charities list, they fund organisations across three main areas:
+Based on their stated priorities, they fund organisations across three main areas:

 Education: Supporting educational opportunities and youth development programmes